Once you decided using SurveyTester the first time, you might want to know what the best start is.

 While you can see every page and the created screenshots on the table view, the flow view shows how the questions are connected within your survey.
 Click on a question and you can also see the screenshot of that question, using the selected devices.
 The numbers in the flow diagram show, how many respondents used this route.
 If you would expect a split question but you cannot see it here as a split, there might be a problem with the survey logic.

 Using Automatic test runs as a starting point gives you many options.
 You see screenshots of every page, using different devices, you can check the logic and the survey flow of your projects and can justify if all is working correctly.

 3. Doing manual tests and checkings

-While automatic testing is good as a starting point, there are indeed many issues which cannot be found that way.
-These are typical issues about typo's, wrong questions, wrong routing and logic and also wrong templates or images.
+While automatic testing is good as a starting point, there are indeed many issues that cannot be found that way.
+These are typical issues about typos, wrong questions, wrong routing and logic, and also wrong templates or images.
 When a survey is about cars and is only showing soft drinks, we cannot find these issues automatically (yet).

 So SurveyTester is giving you more options for that part of survey QA.

 To start manual tests, go back to the Test survey menu.
 The left button, showing “Page”, shows a list of all pages that SurveyTester has already detected in your survey.
 Selecting a page here would give you the option to start with that particular page for your manual test.
 Sounds great, right?
 This works, because SurveyTester knows exactly, how to bring us to that page – even if there is complex logic implemented in your survey.